Optimal designs for identifying effective doses in drug combination studies

-The general structure of the simulation setup remains the same for all scenarios and consists of the following steps:\\ At first, the initial model and parameter setting is specified for each scenario, respectively (see Table \ref{tab:SimulationScenarios}).
+The general structure of the simulation setup remains the same for both scenarios and consists of the following steps:\\ Initially, the model and parameter settings are specified for each scenario, respectively (see Table \ref{tab:SimulationScenarios}).
 In detail, this corresponds to the assumed combination model $\eta((c,d),\theta_t)$ and the parameter setting $\theta_t$.
 For each simulation truth $N$ new data points with normally distributed errors $\varepsilon\sim \mathcal{N}(0,\sigma^2)$ of the given variance $\sigma^2$ are sampled at the dose combination levels of the considered design.

-Then, the same dose combination model assumed is fitted to the new data points in simulation step $s$, resulting in the model fit $\eta((c,d),\hat\theta_s)$.
+Then, the same dose combination model is fitted to the new data points in simulation step $s$, resulting in the model fit $\eta((c,d),\hat\theta_s)$.
 For this model the $k$ effective dose combinations sets $\mathrm{MED}_{p_i}$ are calculated for the scenario's levels $p_i$, $i=1,\ldots,k$.
-In the next step, the Root Mean Squared Error (RMSE) is calculated for all contour lines of interest via
+In the next step, the Root Mean Squared Error (short: RMSE) is calculated for all contour lines of interest via

 where $l_i$ denotes the length of the set $\text{MED}_{p_i}(\hat\theta_s)$ that is calculated based on a grid, $i=1, \ldots, k$.
 By means of this, the precision of the estimated effects at the MED sets is measured for each simulation step in comparison to the initial ``true'' model.